Application due date

 Psychological Tests and Measurements

 * If you are missing one or two prerequisites for any program, you may still be provisionally accepted.
-Provisional acceptance comes with the understanding that you must take the prerequisites you are missing at SIUE during the summer term preceding the start of your program and earn a high grade.
-Details of any such arrangement would be described in the admission letter.
+Provisional acceptance comes with an understanding, established with the faculty in the program to which you've been admitted, that you must take any missing prerequisite course and earn a "B" or higher grade before your program begins.
+Details of any such arrangement will be described in your admission letter.
+The prerequisite courses which appear on this page may be taken at SIUE or another accredited institution.
+These courses are normally available each summer at SIUE.

 Additional prerequisites for each program are as follows: